 Emergency personnel boarded the plane a short time later and removed the man, Davidson said.
 A firefighter then came on the intercom and announced that the passenger had active tuberculosis and was contagious and that other passengers on the flight had been exposed.
 He advised them to contact their physicians immediately, Davidson said.

-The US Airways flight took off from Austin, Texas, on Friday, according to airline spokesman Bill McGlashen.
+The US Airways flight took off from Austin, Texas, according to airline spokesman Bill McGlashen.
 It landed in Phoenix approximately two hours later on a layover before it was scheduled to fly to Los Angeles.
-There was no warning or flag on the passenger's record when he was going through security or when he boarded the plane, McGlashen said.
+There was no warning or flag on the passenger’s record when he was going through security or when he boarded the plane, McGlashen said.

 After the plane took off, the Centers for Disease Control and Prevention notified the Transportation Security Administration of a possible risk.
 The TSA then notified US Airways, McGlashen said.